Josh J.T. Byrne

 Shareholder

 Josh J.T.
-Byrne is a member of the Professional Liability Department where he concentrates his practice on representing and defending professionals in a variety of professional liability matters.
+Byrne is Co-Chair of the firm's Disciplinary Board Representation Practice and concentrates his practice on representing and defending professionals in a variety of professional liability matters.
 Josh regularly represents attorneys in legal malpractice, wrongful use of civil proceedings and disciplinary matters.
 He also represents many other types of professionals, including those in the health care field, in the federal and state courts in Pennsylvania and New Jersey and before disciplinary boards.

 A prolific writer, Josh publishes extensively on malpractice avoidance and authors a recurring column in The Legal Intelligencer on professional liability topics.
 Josh frequently presents to legal and business organizations throughout Pennsylvania on professional liability themes.